silviubogan/timed-silver/README.md

 ## User guidelines

-Please open an issue if you have any question.
+The user documentation is [here](Source/cs-timeout/Docs/Help.md).
+Please open an issue if you have any question, suggestion etc.

 ## Contributor guidelines